-Neighbourhood Plan Objectives/Policies Environment Objectives Policies Rural Environment To retain and enhance the rural character of the parish by minimising the impact of development E1, Historic Environment To protect and conserve all structures of historical importance and their environs E2, E3 To protect and conserve the nationally important ridge and furrow landscape and other historic landscape features E1, E3, NE1 To maintain and conserve all aspects of the heritage of North Marston for the future benefit of both parishioners and visitors E2, E3, E4 To promote the heritage of North Marston as a key element in the sustainable development of the village E2, E3, NE1 Natural Environment Development should respect the green environment of the parish and have a positive impact on the existing ecosystem of the countryside particularly by increasing biodiversity E1, NE2 S Policies New Development Development should respect the historic nature of the village and have minimal impact on the countryside E2, E3, E4, SD1, SD3 Development should respect the rural and agricultural character of the village by having minimal impact upon designated agricultural land E4, SD1 No development in the parish shall impact negatively upon the current infrastructure or provision of services SD1, SD5, TT1 Housing Over the period of the plan, new housing will be limited to infill construction and small-scale developments within the settlement boundary and on previously developed and brownfield sites SD1 New housing developments should contain affordable market housing and be concentrated on family centred properties, especially those suitable for younger residents SD2
+Neighbourhood Plan Objectives/Policies Environment Objectives Policies Rural Environment To retain and enhance the rural character of the parish by minimising the impact of development E1, Historic Environment To protect and conserve all structures of historical importance and their environs E2, E3 To protect and conserve the nationally important ridge and furrow landscape and other historic landscape features E1, E3, NE1 To maintain and conserve all aspects of the heritage of North Marston for the future benefit of both parishioners and visitors E2, E3, E4 To promote the heritage of North Marston as a key element in the sustainable development of the village E2, E3, NE1 Natural Environment Development should respect the green environment of the parish and have a positive impact on the existing ecosystem of the countryside particularly by increasing biodiversity E1, NE2 S sustainable Development Objectives Policies New Development Development should respect the historic nature of the village and have minimal impact on the countryside E2, E3, E4, SD1, SD3 Development should respect the rural and agricultural character of the village by having minimal impact upon designated agricultural land E4, SD1 No development in the parish shall impact negatively upon the current infrastructure or provision of services SD1, SD5, TT1 Housing Over the period of the plan, new housing will be limited to infill construction and small-scale developments within the settlement boundary and on previously developed and brownfield sites SD1 New housing developments should contain affordable and market housing and be concentrated on family centred properties, especially those suitable for younger residents SD2

-• Housing (contd) New build housing should be constructed to high energy saving standards in ways which are appropriate to the existing rural environment SD4 All new houses should incorporate elements to minimise the risk of flooding and drainage problems and conserve water SD5 SD3, TT1 New housing should recognize the need for the safe passage of pedestrians in the village SD3 Community Objectives Policies Facilities Village facilities and services will be supported, retained and enhanced where possible C1 Important green spaces will be protected from development and enhanced for the benefit of the community C2 Business Employment opportunities on a small scale will be encouraged including appropriate farm diversification C3 Traffic and Transport Objectives Policies Traffic Vehicular traffic will be encouraged to drive safely through the village particularly in the vicinity of local facilities and on the roads leading to the village taking notice of cyclists, pedestrians and horse riders TT2 Rights of Way and Pavements Provision for cyclists, pedestrians, and horse riders within the village will be retained and extended.
+T Housing (contd) New build housing should be constructed to high energy saving standards in ways which are appropriate to the existing rural environment and sensitive to the historic setting and context SD4 All new houses should incorporate elements to minimise the risk of flooding and drainage problems and conserve water SD5 New housing should provide adequate parking provision on the plot for vehicles and, where appropriate, visitor parking SD3, TT1 New housing should recognize the need for the safe passage of pedestrians in the village ттз All new housing shall conform to the design guidance described in the Plan with respect to the village design code.
+SD3 Community Objectives Policies Facilities Village facilities and services will be supported, retained and enhanced where possible C1 Important green spaces will be protected from development and enhanced for the benefit of the community C2 Business Employment opportunities on a small scale will be encouraged including appropriate farm diversification С3 Traffic and Transport Objectives Policies Traffic Vehicular traffic will be encouraged to drive safely through the village particularly in the vicinity of local facilities and on the roads leading to the village taking notice of cyclists, pedestrians and horse riders TT2 Rights of Way and Pavements Provision for cyclists, pedestrians, and horse riders within the village will be retained and extended.
 TT2 Pavements and pathways within the village will be retained and extended where space and road conditions allow TT2